zhongvei/Shimizu-coffee/README.md

 ## Design

-As the growing population of hand-drip coffee, cold-brew and batch brew coffee, we decided to use these method as our brewing method in the machine.
+As the growing population of ***hand-drip coffee, cold-brew and batch brew coffee***, we decided to use these method as our brewing method in the machine.

 We have also create a mobile interface to allow user to interact with the machine and also provide a potential add-on to exisiting delivery apps for restaurants